Alejandro-Serna17/Knight-s-Tour/README.md

 Simply select a starting point.
 Corners are usually the best option.
 Then compile and execute!<br />

 ## Sample Output<br />
 Below is a sample output.
-Each number represents the move number it took to get to that spot.
+Each number represents the move number that it took to get to that spot.
 In this sample we started at spot [0,0] (Top left corner.) <br />

 &ensp;0 37 54 33  2 35 18 21<br />
 53 46 &ensp;1 36 19 22  3 16<br />